swciitg/PortfolioBuilder/README.md

 ### Install Dependencies

-1. Navigate to the project directory and install the required dependencies using Flutter's package manager:
+1. Navigate to the project directory and install the required dependencies using Node package manager:

    ```bash
    cd frontend